MomokoXu/MomokoXu.github.io/about/index.md

   feature: oxfordpic.jpg
   credit: University of Oxford
   creditlink: http://www.ox.ac.uk/admissions/graduate/courses/mpls
 ---

-I am currently a Master's student at [Columbia University](http://www.columbia.edu), major in Electrical Engineering.
+I just graduated as a Master's student at [Columbia University](http://www.columbia.edu), major in Electrical Engineering.
 Prior to it, I have completed my Master's degree in Biomedical Engineering at [University of Oxford](http://www.ox.ac.uk) in 2014 and my Bechelor's degree in Electronics and Electrical Engineering at [University of Liverpool](http://www.liv.ac.uk) in 2013.
 Please check out my [LinkedIn page](https://www.linkedin.com/pub/yingtao-xu/77/726/25b) for more detials.